Archive Best Children’s Books About Internet Safety

 Age Range: 3-8

-The Fabulous Friend Machine is the story of Popcorn, the friendliest chicken at Fiddlesticks farm, who stumbles upon a lost smartphone and quickly finds out it’s a fantastic tool for making friends.
-She gets so wrapped up in making new friends on her smartphone that she barely talks to her already-made friends at the barn anymore.
+The Fabulous Friend Machine is the story of Popcorn, the friendliest chicken at Fiddlesticks farm.
+She stumbles upon a lost mobile phone and quickly finds out it’s a fantastic tool for making friends.
+She gets so wrapped up in making new friends on her smartphone that she barely talks to her friends at the barn anymore.
 She keeps texting her new friends and makes plans for a meet-up.
 But when things start to go terribly wrong, her old friends come to the rescue, and Popcorn learns a valuable lesson.

 Parents might recognize the author of this book, Nick Bland, from his previous bestselling book series, Cranky Bear.
-This cautionary tale can help your child learn the merits of a good friendship and the worth of loyalty while still teaching them to be cautious about who they’re in contact with on the internet.
+This short story about internet safety can help your child learn the merits of a good friendship and loyalty while still teaching them to be cautious about who they’re in contact with on the internet.

 3. Penguinpig